 Summary: 5 Reasons Why You Should Play Warhammer 40k

-- Warhammer 40k is a massive hobby comprising multiple hobbies under a single umbrella, e.g., books, lore, modeling, kit bashing, and miniature painting
+- Warhammer 40k is a massive gaming hobby from Games Workshop, comprising multiple hobbies under a single umbrella, e.g., books, lore, modeling, kit bashing, and miniature painting

 - The social aspect of hobby tabletop wargaming, that is Warhammer 40k, brings people together who would never have met in any other situation